-Nothing against new journalism, truly well executed—in fact, it's more arduous than conventional reporting.
-But in this case fiction seemed the best way to go in writing up the human side of the story.
-While I published news articles, I was really looking ahead to fiction.
+Nothing against new journalism, truly well executed—in fact, it’s more arduous than conventional reporting.
+But in this case fiction seemed the best way to go in writing up the human side of the story for a thriller.
+While I published news articles, I was also looking ahead to fiction.

 I wrote the novel, on and off, over a period of more than 30 years.
 The title, originally The Golden Lease, evolved into The Cover-Up, then The Solomon Scandals.
 Back in the 1980s I had a near-sale to Warner Books, but luckily Warner turned me down, giving me time to do extensive rewrites and add a framing device.
 That is, the main plot of the book is presented between the foreword and afterword written in the late 21st century by the director of the Institute for Study of Previrtual Media.

 Working on Scandals, I felt thoroughly time-warpy; I bounced back and forth as if I were Billy Pilgrim in Slaughterhouse-Five.
 My writing tools changed over the years from an old electric typewriter to a Kaypro II, then a whole series of other gizmos, leading up to my present system, a cheapie Hewlett-Packard desktop with many times the computing power of my first machine.